The Sappho Prize for Women Poets

 • We accept simultaneous submissions, but please send us a message via Submittable if your work is accepted elsewhere.

-• We do accept multiple submissions, but each submission of a new set of up to three poems requires its own $20 reading fee.
+• We do accept multiple submissions, but each submission requires its own $20 reading fee.

-• Please include a brief cover letter in the cover letter box with your publication history, if any.
-This is where to include your name and/or bio.
+• Please include a brief cover letter in the cover letter box with your name, bio, and publication history, if any.
 If you select the editorial feedback option, please use this space to designate which poem you'd prefer to receive feedback on.

 • Review our FAQ page for frequently asked questions.

 • NOTE: If after submitting you notice an error in your submission, please message us rather than withdrawing and resubmitting your submission.
-We can open it to editing once so you can correct the error.
+We can open it for editing once, if the submission is not already under review, so you can correct the error.

-As a thank you for your support for Palette, we'd like to offer these unique opportunities:
+To thank you for your support of Palette, we'd like to share these unique opportunities:

 Editorial Feedback Option